Let’s set the record straight right from the beginning, your urine should be pale yellow and clear. Anything else, take note.

 Most changes in urine smell and color are temporary, but sometimes they can indicate an underlying medical condition.
 An exam and urinalysis will help clear up any questions right away.

-Call Dr. Diner if changes in urine do not go away in a day or so, and especially if accompanied by fever, vomiting, or back pain.
+Contact Dr. Diner if changes in urine do not go away in a day or so, and especially if accompanied by fever, vomiting, or back pain.
+Give us a call at (727) 824-7146 or request an appointment through our secure online form.